ASTRON 98: Introduction to Python For Astronomers

 Course Description

-This course offers an introduction to the Python programming language with a focus on data analysis and research appli- cations in astronomy, physics and other sciences.
-Emphasis is placed on preparing students for upper-division laboratory courses and research, particularly in astronomy and physics.
-Key topics include command line, Git version control, code documentation, scripting and Python software development, with additional exploration of advanced techniques such as curve-fitting and object-oriented programming.
+This course offers an introduction to the Python programming language with an emphasis on data analysis and scientific research in astronomy and physics.
+Python is one of the most common programming languages used by modern astronomers, and this class focuses on preparing undergraduate intended/declared astronomy students for upper-division laboratory courses and research.
+However, students from all backgrounds are welcome to apply.
+Key topics include the command line, VS Code, scripting, version control with Git, documentation, Jupyter Notebooks, and common Python packages/libraries.
+We’ll also cover advanced topics such as curve-fitting, processing FITS files, querying databases, animation, and object-oriented programming.

 Learning Objectives

-Students will be introduced to fundamental programming concepts with the goal of building confidence and proficiency in using the Python Programming language for upper-division laboratory work and research applications.
-In addition to completing weekly homework assignments, students will demonstrate their understanding of software structure and control flow by designing and implementing a Final Project of their choice, culminating in a Final Presentation at the end of the semester.
-Furthermore, students will learn to manipulate, process, analyze and visualize data using Python and libraries such as NumPy, SciPy, Pandas and Matplotlib.
+Students will be introduced to fundamental programming concepts with the goal of building proficiency in developing software for upper-division astronomy laboratory work and scientific research using Python.
+In addition to com- pleting weekly homework and lecture engagement assignments, students will demonstrate their understanding of version control, scripting, packages/libraries (i.e., NumPy, Matplotlib, Pandas, SciPy, Astropy), and software structure and flow by designing and creating a Final Project of their choice.

 Course Materials & Resources